milestonesys/mipsdk-samples-component/SystemStatusClientConsole/README.md

 -   How to use the client to get status information on all cameras in the system
 -   How to subscribe to specific events across all Recording Servers
--   How to use the MultuEnvironment to log in
+-   How to use the MultiEnvironment to log in

 ## Using